Agave attenuata is an unusual succulent belonging to the Agave plant genus and the Asparagaceae family of plants.

 During the summer, thoroughly water the plant about once per week.
 As the temperature cools, you should need to water it less frequently.

 In fact, during the winter, you hardly need to water the plant at all.

-When watering, Don’t need to water the leaves.
-For potted plants water the soil thoroughly and allow the water to drain completely.
+When watering, you don’t need to water the leaves.
+For potted plants, water the soil thoroughly and allow the water to drain completely.

 Do not allow the plant to sit in water.